-Currently we have only one student who is concentrating in both Studio Art and Art Education.
+Currently we have only one student who is a studio art major (with a concentration in art education).
 Ideally, if we had an advanced student or two (taking the 300 or 400 level courses) in each of the areas of painting, drawing, ceramics, sculpture, and printmaking, they could have a very positive influence on the beginning students in each area.
-That would require an increase of 2-3 students per year in the studio art concentration (but not concentrating in art education).
+That would require an increase of 2-3 students per year in the studio art concentration (and not concentrating in art education).
 Given current trends, this could be challenging, but not impossible.